 Small talk is pretty common in Mexico.
 Whether you’re in an elevator, at a restaurant or on the street, don’t be surprised if someone says hi to you without knowing you.
 This is especially true in small towns.

-Obviously, there are many more things we could include here, but I think I will do it in another post.
+There are many more things we could include here, but I think I will do it in another post.

 But I Don’t Speak Spanish!

 I hope you found my tips useful.
 As you can see, there are many similarities between traveling in Mexico and doing it in any other country.
-There are things that change over time, but this is the most recent information I can give you now.
+Some things change over time, but this is the most recent information I can give you now.
 Traveling should be an enjoyable experience, and if you can avoid any mistakes others have made, that’s wonderful!
 Don’t be afraid to make your own mistakes, though.
 The most important thing is learning from them and not repeating them in the future.
 If you would like to learn more, please feel free to comment below.
 See you soon!